shakes76/PatternAnalysis-2024/recognition/3DProstateSegment_s4647117/README.md

     <img src="https://github.com/JosephSav/Markdown/blob/main/learning_rate.png" alt="3DUnet Architecture" title="3DUnet Architecture" width="70%">
 </div>

-## Justify train/val/test splits and any preprocessing:
+## Preprocessing and data splits:

 The dataset is divided into training, validation, and test sets to ensure that the model can generalise well to unseen data.
 The splits are typically chosen based on the size of the dataset and ensuring that each set represents a diverse range of cases.
 We chose an 70-15-15 split, where 70% of the data is used for training, 15% for validation, and 15% for testing.

 * Preprocessing: Common preprocessing steps included normalisation (scaling pixel intensities) and resizing images to a consistent resolution.
-* Transforms: We did not use any transforms.
+* Transforms: We did not use any transforms or data augmentation.
 This could be a potential point of improvement to explore in the future.

 These decisions are critical for improving the model's ability to segment the prostate accurately across different patients.